infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-5. Customisable settings, the zoom in/out function and a centre screen button are always available here.
+5. Customizable settings, the zoom in/out function and a center screen button are always available here.